mklapal/hiring_front2/README.md

 As discussed I am sending you the description of the dev project.
 There is no time limit so you can send it back whenever you consider it done.

-# Create a d3.js graph in existing marionette application
+# Create a d3.js graph in existing js app
 ----------------------------------------------------------------------

 Your task will be to create a data visualization in an existing Marionette application.